10 Best Places to See Fall Foliage

 - Plaines d'Abraham, Guy Lessard

-You don't need to leave town to get your fill of fresh air, thanks to Québec City's many urban parks: the Plains of Abraham, Parc du Bois-de-Coulonge, Domaine de Maizerets… the choice is yours.
+You don't need to leave town to get your fill of fresh air and fall foliage, thanks to Québec City's many urban parks: the Plains of Abraham, Parc du Bois-de-Coulonge, Domaine de Maizerets… the choice is yours.